mitric-lab/programming_theochem/src/03-molecular_integrals/01-gaussian_orbitals.md

   \ \eu^{-\alpha \| \vec{r}-\vec{A} \|^2}
 $$
 with the nucleus sitting at $\vec{A}$ and $l_x + l_y + l_z = l$.
-Some examples values of $l$ and the corresponding atomic orbitals are shown in the following table:
+Some example values of $l$ and the corresponding atomic orbitals are shown in the following table:

 | $l_x$ | $l_y$ | $l_z$ | Orbital |